WorldEditAxe/replit-obfs/README.md

    - `REPO` - The repository of the private project (i.e. `username/repo`)
    - `ACCESS_TOKEN` - The access token of the project
 3. Start the repl
 4. (Optional) Set up a web pinging service to ping your repl every 5-10 min or so.
+The obfusticator already comes with a built-in webserver,
-   - A reliable, free pinging service is https://uptimerobot.com/.
+   - A reliable, free pinging service is [Uptime Robot](https://uptimerobot.com/).

 # Getting started
 The software does not have any dependencies apart from node.js ofc :v